wasp-lang/wasp/web/docs/tutorials/todo-app/01-creating-new-project.md

 If you'd prefer to follow along using TypeScript:
  1. Start by changing `MainPage.jsx` to `MainPage.tsx`
- 2. For the rest of the tutorial, whenever you want to use TypeScript in a file, just make sure to use the appropriate extensions.
+ 2. For the rest of the tutorial, you can write TypeScript whereever you see fit.
+Just make sure to use the appropriate extensions.

 No extra configuration is needed!

+We'll provide you with both JavaScript and TypeScript snippets for each feature we cover.

 To see how to get the most out of Wasp and TypeScript, take a look at [our TypeScript doc](/docs/typescript).
 It contains a list of all TypeScript features